laurentj/slimerjs/docs/installation.rst

 Theorically, you can create XUL/JS addons for SlimerJS like you do for Firefox, It is not easy but it is possible.
 See :doc:`the dedicated chapter <manual/addons>`.
+It is not possible any more if you are using Firefox 57+.